luxonis/depthai-hardware/docs/source/pages/guides/integrating_depthai_into_products.rst

 hardware accelerator for deep neural network inference.
 In addition, OAK-SoM-IoT and OAK-SoM-Pro have NOR Flash, which can be used as an alternative to the USB boot.
 The idea of SoM is that customer can take and build their own device with it, since SoM is very complex, 12 layer PCB.
 That way our SoM devices serve as an abstraction layer.
-They can also be used standalone - without host computer, although not all devices support that use-case.
+They can also be used in `standalone mode <https://docs.luxonis.com/projects/api/en/latest/tutorials/standalone_mode/>`__ - without a host computer, although not all devices support that use-case.

 We have 3 types of SoM devices: